ankitxcoder/complete-web-development-mern/frontend/Bootstrap/BootstrapNotes.md

 - ## Alert
 - pop op
-- div with class aert and (--> this is color of alert pop op)
+- div with class alert and (--> this is color of alert pop op)
 - Icon can be use in alert
 - dimisible